-10. And so, the congregation sent there twelve thousand men from the most valiant, and they commanded them, saying, “Go smite the inhabitants of Jabesh-gilead with the edge of the sword, including the women and the children.
+10. And so, the congregation sent twelve thousand valiant men there, having commanded them, saying, “Go smite the inhabitants of Jabesh-gilead with the edge of the sword, including the wives and the children.

-12. And they found among the inhabitants of Jabesh-gilead 400 young virgins who had not known a man by lying with him, and hey brought them to the camp at Shiloh, which was in the land of Israel.
+12. And they found among the inhabitants of Jabesh-gilead four hundred young virgins who had not known a man by lying with him, and they brought them to the camp at Shiloh, which was in the land of Canaan.

 13. And all the congregation sent and spoke to the sons of Benjamin who were at the Rock of Rimmon, and they spoke peaceably to them.

-14. And Benjamin returned then, and they gave them the women whom they had kept alive from the women of Jabesh-gilead, and yet they did not find enough for them.
+14. And Benjamin returned then, and they gave them the women whom they had saved alive of the women of Jabesh-gilead, yet even so, they did not find enough for them.

-15. And the people were moved with pity for Benjamin because Jehovah had made a breach among the tribes of Israel.
+15. And the people were moved with pity for Benjamin because Jehovah had made a breach in the tribes of Israel.

-16. Then the elders of the congregation said, “What are we to do for wives for those who remain, for the women of Benjamin are completely gone?”
+16. Then the elders of the congregation said, “What are we to do for wives for those who remain, for women have been eradicated out of Benjamin?”

-17. And they said, “There must be an inheritance for the survivors of Benjamin, that a tribe not be wiped out of Israel.
+17. And they said, “There must be an inheritance for the survivors of Benjamin, that a tribe not be blotted out of Israel.

 18.And we ourselves cannot give them wives from our daughters.”
-(For the children of Israel had sworn, saying, “Cursed be he who gives a wife to Benjamin!”
+(For the children of Israel had taken an oath, saying, “Cursed be he who gives a wife to Benjamin!”)